268.058 Lien, levy, setoff, and civil action.

 (i) The lien may be imposed upon property defined as homestead property in chapter 510 but may be enforced only upon the sale, transfer, or conveyance of the homestead property.

 (j) The commissioner may sell and assign to a third party the commissioner's right of redemption in specific real property for liens filed under this subdivision.
 The assignee shall be limited to the same rights of redemption as the commissioner, except that in a bankruptcy proceeding, the assignee does not obtain the commissioner's priority.
 Any proceeds from the sale of the right of redemption shall be credited to the contingent account.
-Any sale shall be by written agreement signed by an attorney who is a classified employee of the department designated by the commissioner for that purpose.

 (b) In addition to a direct levy, the commissioner may issue a warrant to the sheriff of any county who shall proceed within 60 calendar days to levy upon the property or rights to property of the delinquent person within the county, except that exempt under section 550.37.
 The sheriff shall sell that property necessary to satisfy the total amount due, together with the commissioner's and sheriff's costs.
 The sales shall be governed by the law applicable to sales of like property on execution of a judgment.